 Bacillus subtillis and nattokinase

-Caution, risk of confusion: Nattokinase is an enzyme produced by another type of bacteria, Bacillus subtilis natto, which is specifically used in the fermentation of Natto, a Japanese soybean product.
-This enzyme is discussed for its ability to dissolve blood clots and is therefore often researched in the context of cardiovascular diseases.
-Although Bacillus subtilis and Bacillus subtilis natto are closely related, the focus is on B. subtilis in microbiome applications, while nattokinase is best known for its effects on the cardiovascular system.
+Caution risk of confusion: Nattokinase is an enzyme produced by another species of bacteria, Bacillus subtilis natto, which is specifically involved in the fermentation of Natto, a Japanese soybean product, is involved.
+This enzyme is discussed for its ability to dissolve blood clots and is therefore often researched in the context of cardiovascular disease.
+Although Bacillus subtilis and Bacillus subtilis natto are closely related, the focus of B. subtilis is on microbiome applications, while nattokinase is best known for its effects on the cardiovascular system.